Dr. Gary M. McHenry | Board Chair

-Gary McHenry is the Director of Education for the Schmieding Center for Senior Health and Education, a Center on Aging affiliated with the University of Arkansas for Medical Science's Reynolds Institute on Aging.
+Gary McHenry is director of education for the Schmieding Center for Senior Health and Education, a Center on Aging affiliated with the University of Arkansas for Medical Science's Reynolds Institute on Aging.
 Dr. McHenry is responsible for the choice and delivery of the Center's education programs for health professionals, paraprofessionals, and the general public.
-Dr. McHenry also manages the Center's Community Aging Resources, Education and Services project (C.A.R.E.S.).
+Dr. McHenry also manages the center's Community Aging Resources, Education and Services project (CARES).

-From 1996 to 2010 Dr. McHenry was the Director of Credit Studies for the University of Arkansas' School of Continuing Education and Academic Outreach.
+From 1996 to 2010, Dr. McHenry was director of credit studies for the University of Arkansas' School of Continuing Education and Academic Outreach.
 In that capacity he managed the delivery of University of Arkansas academic courses and programs through the Departments of Independent Study, Off-Campus Classes, and National/International Credit Studies.

 Dr. McHenry has served in a number of university, public service, and non-profit organizations which include past-commissioner, past-regional chair, and past-board member of the University Continuing Education Association, past-chair of the Chamber of Commerce Leadership Fayetteville Education Committee, past-chair and current member of the Arkansas Fair Housing Commission, current chair of the Arkansas Advisory Committee to the U.S. Commission on Civil Rights, and current national program director for the Leadership Training Institute of America.

-Dr. McHenry has a B.S. in Mathematics from Southern Arkansas University, a M.S. in Computer Science and an Ed.D. in Workforce Development from the University of Arkansas.
+Dr. McHenry has a BS in mathematics from Southern Arkansas University, and an MS in computer science and EdD in workforce development from the University of Arkansas.

-Paige Gorman earned her Bachelor’s in Human Development and Family Studies with Child Development Emphasis from the University of Arkansas, Fayetteville in 1991.
-She earned her Master’s in Early Childhood/Special Ed.
-Interdisciplinary Studies of Preschool Education and Development in 1994.
-She feels strongly that students receive quality education from early childhood throughout the student’s academic career as reflected in her experience.
+Paige Gorman earned her bachelor's degree in human development and family studies with child development emphasis from the University of Arkansas, Fayetteville in 1991.
+She earned her master's degree in early childhood/special ed. interdisciplinary studies of preschool education and development in 1994.
+She feels strongly that students receive quality education from early childhood throughout the student's academic career, as reflected in her experience.

 Ms. Gorman is an experienced trainer for her academic colleagues.
 She has presented at workshops and conferences at the local, state, and national levels related to providing quality early childhood education.
-She provided consultation services for the Oklahoma State Department with the “STARS” licensing system and as a Research Data Collector with the University of North Carolina at Chapel Hill, she produced a training video on a program used to assess the quality of early childhood programs.
-Ms. Gorman has worked at the state level as the Resource Center Director and then the State Approval Coordinator for Arkansas.
-During this same time frame, she also served as Treasurer on the State Board for the Arkansas Early Childhood Association.
+She provided consultation services for the Oklahoma State Department with the "STARS" licensing system — and as a research data collector with the University of North Carolina at Chapel Hill, she produced a training video on a program used to assess the quality of early childhood programs.
+Ms. Gorman has worked at the state level as the resource center director and then the state approval coordinator for Arkansas.
+During this time, she also served as treasurer on the state board for the Arkansas Early Childhood Association.

 Ms. Gorman is active in her local community.
 She has enjoyed volunteering at her children's schools and extra-curricular activities including Little Rock Lacrosse, the Innovation HUB, and scouting activities.